Retrapping Adults for Survival (RAS)

 The Retrapping Adults for Survival (RAS) scheme is a national standardised ringing programme within the BTO Ringing Scheme that has been running since 1999.
 Ringers aim to catch or re-sight at least 50 adult birds of a single species in a study area during the breeding season.
 The study area is well defined and the ringer is aiming to record the vast majority of the adults.

-In 2014 there were over 180 projects throughout Britain and Ireland on species as diverse as House Sparrow, Moorhen, Pied Flycatcher and Manx Shearwater.
-The most recent scheme newsletter provides a full list of the species.
+There are approximately 200 projects throughout Britain and Ireland on species as diverse as House Sparrow, Moorhen, Pied Flycatcher and Manx Shearwater.
+The RAS results page provides a full list of the species covered.

 RAS is used to give adult survival rates and is particularly useful for those species not widely covered by CES.